December 19, 2016 – January 20, 2017

 Registration fees are:

-- $50 annual registration for full-time non-resident (commuting) freshmen and all sophomores, juniors, seniors.
+- $75 annual registration for full-time non-resident (commuting) first year and all sophomore, junior, and senior students

-- $20 annual registration for part-time and graduate students.
+- $25 annual registration for part-time and graduate students

 - $10 registration for commuting, part-time, and graduate students registering a second vehicle.

-- $20 temporary registration (2-30 days) for full-time non-resident (commuting) freshmen and all sophomores, juniors, seniors.
+- A fee of $20 will be assessed for the issuance of a temporary registration (2-30 days) for full-time non-resident (commuting) first year and all sophomore, junior, and senior students.

 For additional information, see: Safety & Security.